unicamp-dl/InRanker/README.md

 # InRanker
-This library provides a simple way for testing the InRanker models, which are also directly accessible on [Hugging Face](https://huggingface.co/unicamp-dl)
+This library provides a simple way for testing the InRanker models, which are also directly accessible at [Hugging Face](https://huggingface.co/unicamp-dl)

 ## Setup
 This library was tested using python 3.10 and can be installed using pip.